peterwhite/personalwebsite/_projects/ppp-calculator.md

 ---
 title: PPP Calculator
-subtitle: Javascript, Alpine, TailwindCSS, WordPress
+subtitle: JavaScript, Alpine, TailwindCSS, WordPress
 description: To help businesses across the US access COVID-19 loans, I built <a href="https://coastapp.com/ppp/" target="_blank">a PPP calculator</a> using AlpineJS and TailwindCSS.
 It drove over 250,000 visitors and earned high PR backlinks (Forbes) towards the CoastApp website,